 The Masquerade is Saturday's big Costuming event!
 Come one, come all and cheer on your peers.
 You'll never know what costume you will see on this stage because everything is fair game!
 From Anime to Game of Thrones and everything in between, this event is sure to have something you love.

 - Entrants must be registered to attend Zenkaikon.
 This means entrants who are registering online for this event must be pre-registered for Zenkaikon.
 This includes all members of group entries.
-Group leaders should verify all members have pre-registered for Zenkaikon before registering their skit for the Masquerade.
+Group leaders should verify all members have pre-registered for Zenkaikon before registering their skit for the Costume Contest.

 - All costumes and props are subject to the Zenkaikon Convention Policies.

 - Anything you bring onstage with you, must come off with you.
 No toilet paper, tissues, rice, water, etc. Fireworks, pyrotechnics, or any fire in general is not allowed.
 Respect the stage and leave it clean.

 - Size and Mobility: You may have a handler if visibility or mobility is limited, but all persons & props must be able to get on and off the stage via the stage stairs without interrupting the event or causing undue delay for your fellow participants.

 - Each participant may only be involved in one skit each.
 You cannot participate in multiple skits.

 - Each group is limited to 8 people.
 This includes stage ninjas, as no more than 8 people are allowed on stage at any given time… even if they are dressed in camouflage.

 - Failure to report for your sign-in, rehearsal, and/or green room times is grounds for CANCELLATION of your performance.
 Being late or not showing up throws everyone else off schedule, so do not take this lightly!

 - Exhibition Entries (non-competing) are allowed, but priority for slots will be given to competing participants.